Skip to main content

 Step 4: Consume results

 After processing completes, a pipeline run is created.
+Outbound runs reach the terminal status delivered once the output has been written to its destination (inbound runs use completed).
 Use the standard pipeline runs API to fetch results:

 const runs = await filefeed.pipelineRuns.list({